 I sometimes heard some movement in the bushes.
 I found some branches that could work for the fire so at least I was happy.
 I climbed on a giant yuka to get a higher view and hope to see a light in the desert.
 I shouted.
 But nothing.
 So I kept walking, doing my best to square the area and find where we were.
-I started feeling very thirsty but still I was assured that I would manage to find my friends.
+I started feeling very thirsty but still I was certain that I would manage to find my friends.

 And it’s only after more than 2 hours being lost that I saw a light!

 I looked at my compass and went straight for it.
 No matter the bushes, the thorns and the funny noises.
 I wanted to reach the light.

 When I found them, they were quite hesitant.
 They hadn’t noticed at all that I was lost.
 And when they heard me shouting they had thought it was the police or something…

 Anyway we got to the camp, made the fire and were ready to start the ritual.
 They had encountered a sufficient amount of Peyote for all of us.